zulip/zulip-mobile/docs/howto/push-notifications.md

 app installed from the App Store or Play Store.

-A tip for testing Zulip's push notifications: simulate a private conversation between two users, and make sure that you don't have the Zulip app open while you're doing so.
+A tip for testing Zulip's push notifications: simulate a private conversation between two users, and make sure that notifications are toggled on in settings and that you don't have the Zulip app open while you're doing so.
 For example, if you've logged in as `Iago` on your mobile device, log in as `Polonius` via a web browser, and send a PM from `Polonius` to `Iago`.

 You should see a push notification appear on the mobile device!